fortytwoservices/culture/ORGANIZATION.md

 All engineers are expected to know, and/or make sure to train for the following knowledge as a minimum:

 * Basic Git knowledge.
+* Basic GitHub knowledge.
 * Basic Azure DevOps understanding and usage.
 * Basic Markdown syntax and understanding for documentation.
 * Basic SCRUM knowledge.
-* Basic knowledge with Powershell or C#
+* Basic knowledge of scripting and programming languages

 ### Principal Cloud Engineer Expectations